BenWrightSWE/LangConverseAI/README.md

 Implementing a light and dark mode and a more comprehensive UI that works in more displays.

+Download and try using app on new device to clarify setup and run instructions.

 Add more testing.

 ## <a name="#other-dependencies">Other Dependencies</a>